-My average turn around time is 60 days or so for most clock movements.
+My average turn around time is 60 to 90 days or so for most clock movements.
 This is just an average time frame.
 Sometimes I get them finished a little earlier or a little later depending on how much work I have in or if I have any extra problems develop with your clock movement.

 Why Is Payment Due Up Front?

 I have acquired numerous clock movements that were sent to me to be rebuilt and the people decided to back out of the deal after I had already completed the work and sent notice that payment was due.
 By requiring the payment be paid up front, I no longer have this problem.

 Most clock movements are shipped USPS Priority Mail.